OSGConnect/OUTDATED-tutorial-swift/README.md

 ##### stats.sh

-The `stats.sh` script serves as a trivial model of an "analysis" program.
+The `stats.sh` script serves as a trivial model of an `analysis` program.
 It reads N files each containing M integers and simply prints the average of all those numbers to stdout.
 Similarly to `simulate.sh`, it logs environmental information to the stderr.
 Here's an example of running the `stats.sh` script:

 	$ ls f*
 	f1  f2  f3  f4